AnshulDadhwal/AnshulDadhwal/README.md

 - 🤝 Looking to collaborate on **Open Source Projects**.

-- 🔬 Researching on **Verification of Metadata in Software Supply Chain Security**.
+- 🔬 Researching on **Verification of Metadata Accuracy in Software Supply Chain Security**.

 - 📫 How to reach me: **anshul.dadhwal1@gmail.com**